Vedant2402/ip_tracker_app/README.md

 ## 🧪 Demo

-## Recommended to install the app on your local PC/Laptop, as the hosted website has searching restrictions (Follow step provide below for installation)
+## Recommended to install the app on your local PC/Laptop, as the hosted website has searching restrictions (Follow steps provided below for installation)
 Link -> https://ipaddresstracker01.netlify.app/

 ---